Alsace and Moselle railway network: World War II and SNCF

-On January 1, 1938, the AL merged into the newly formed Société nationale des chemins de fer français (SNCF).
-The AL and Compagnie des chemins de fer de l'Est networks then formed the SNCF’s Eastern Region.
+On 1 January, 1938, the AL merged into the newly formed Société nationale des chemins de fer français (SNCF).
+The AL and Compagnie des chemins de fer de l'Est networks then formed the SNCF's Eastern Region.

-On July 15, 1940, German authorities informed the SNCF that railway facilities in Moselle, Bas-Rhin, and Haut-Rhin now fell under the Deutsche Reichsbahn (DR) regional directorates in Mainz and Karlsruhe.
-By August 15, 1940, the SNCF was fully ousted from the network.
-With the territory unofficially annexed to the Reich, pre-1918 border stations from 1871–1918 were reactivated.
+On 15 July, 1940, German authorities informed the SNCF that railway facilities in Moselle, Bas-Rhin, and Haut-Rhin now fell under the Deutsche Reichsbahn (DR) regional directorates in Mainz and Karlsruhe.
+By 15 August 1940, the SNCF was fully ousted from the network.
+With the territory unofficially annexed to the Reich, pre-1918 border stations from 1871 to 1918 were reactivated.

 After World War II, the network returned to SNCF control.
-The SNCF also managed Luxembourg’s railways until the Société nationale des chemins de fer luxembourgeois (CFL) was created in 1946.
+The SNCF also managed Luxembourg's railways until the Société nationale des chemins de fer luxembourgeois (CFL) was created in 1946.

 In the latter half of the century, many secondary lines closed, mirroring trends across the national network.

 The busiest lines were electrified in the 1950s and 1960s.

-France’s largest classification yard opened between 1963 and 1964 at Woippy, north of Metz.
+France's largest classification yard opened between 1963 and 1964 at Woippy, north of Metz.

 In the early 1970s, the TGV 001 was tested on the Alsace plain line.

-Moselle saw the SNCF’s last commercial steam locomotives, with the final one, 141 R 73 from Sarreguemines depot, running on March 29, 1974.
+Moselle saw the SNCF's last commercial steam locomotives, with the final one, 141 R 73 from Sarreguemines depot, running on 29 March, 1974.

 Current situation

 Today, two Moselle stations—Volmerange-les-Mines and Audun-le-Tiche Station—are managed by Luxembourg railways.

 Since 1997, Sarreguemines station has been served by the German tram-train Saarbahn.
-The Mulhouse Vallée de la Thur tram-train, launched in December 2010, was France’s first fully interconnected tram-train.
+The Mulhouse Vallée de la Thur tram-train, launched in December 2010, was France's first fully interconnected tram-train.

 In 2015, the Bas-Rhin and Haut-Rhin departments had about 120 passenger stations and sixty branch lines handling sixty rail-served terminal facilities, handling 5 million tonnes of goods a year.
-Strasbourg-Ville station ranks as France’s third-busiest provincial station, with 12 million passengers yearly.
+Strasbourg-Ville station ranks as France's third-busiest provincial station, with 12 million passengers yearly.

-Alsace and Moselle retain a rich railway heritage, including Mulhouse’s Cité du Train and tourist railways like the Rhine Tourist Railway, Train Thur Doller Alsace, Abreschviller Forest Railway, Canner Valley Tourist Railway, and railbikes on the Dieuze railway and Drulingen railway.
+Alsace and Moselle retain a rich railway heritage, including Mulhouse's Cité du Train and tourist railways like the Rhine Tourist Railway, Train Thur Doller Alsace, Abreschviller Forest Railway, Canner Valley Tourist Railway, and railbikes on the Dieuze railway and Drulingen railway.

 The railway industry thrives here, with the Reichshoffen Railway Factory (formerly De Dietrich Ferroviaire), Vossloh Cogifer in Reichshoffen, Geismar in Colmar, Lohr in Duppigheim, and Lormafer in Creutzwald.

 Network

 The Alsace-Lorraine and Guillaume-Luxembourg networks in 1919.

 The AL network has distinct traits compared to other French railway networks of its time.

-It featured (and still features) five major rail hubs: Metz (up to 6 directions, now 3), Sarrebourg - Réding (up to 5, now 4), Strasbourg (5), Colmar (up to 7, now 5), and Mulhouse (5).
+It featured (and still features) five major rail hubs: Metz (up to 6 directions, now 3), Sarrebourg – Réding (up to 5, now 4), Strasbourg (5), Colmar (up to 7, now 5), and Mulhouse (5).